nchaigne/dhcperfcli/doc/usage-examples.md

 The input item can contain other attributes which will be used to build the Discover and Request messages.

-You should not provide options 50 (*Requested IP address*) and 54 (*Server Identifier*).
-These will be set automatically in the Request packet from information provided by the server in the Offer reply.
+You can provide option 50 (*Requested IP address*), in which case it will be set in the Discover message.
+However, you may not be offered this IP address (if it was not available).
+In any case, the *Requested IP address* set in the Request message will be the value of field `yiaddr` from the Offer reply.

 Example of DORA from a broadcasting client: